 For students who do not believe their future is in the courtroom or who want to develop their negotiating, counseling, drafting, and interviewing skills in a realistic one-on-one lawyer/client experience, Temple Law School offers an innovative course entitled “The Integrated Transactional Program.”
 ITP has been honored by the CPR Institute on Dispute Resolution as the best course on problem solving in any law school curriculum.
 ITP combines Trusts and Estates, Professional Responsibility, and training in lawyering skills that are central to the practice of law for all lawyers.

 The program centers around six realistic client files.
-One of the files involves pro bono representation of a single mother with AIDS.
-The student/lawyers must counsel her on end- of- life issues and guardianship questions that arise in that situation, and must draft and assist her in the execution of key documents.
+One of the files involves pro bono representation of a single parent with a terminal illness.
+The student/lawyers must counsel their client on end-of-life and guardianship issues, and must draft and assist him in the execution of key documents.
 Five other client files involve a variety of legal matters brought to the law firm by members of one family.
-These simulations include startup of a charitable organization, updating a will to provide for children, negotiating the sale of real property, and multiparty negotiations regarding the purchase and sale of the family-owned business.
+These simulations include updating a will following the death of a spouse, creating a not-for-profit corporation and applying to the IRS for charitable status, and negotiating and completing the sale of both a home and a family-owned business.
 Along the way, one of the children gets married and the mother seeks to persuade him to negotiate a prenuptial agreement.
-In the course of this work, student /lawyers encounter real life ethical issues such as conflicts of interest and confidentiality.
-Students completing this course develop a true appreciation for the challenges of legal practice.
+In the course of this work, the student/lawyers encounter real life ethical issues involving conflicts of interest and confidentiality.
+Through ITP, students develop a true appreciation for the challenges of legal practice.

 Due to the nature of some of these simulations, it is strongly recommended that students who enroll in ITP either have already taken Corporations or take that course concurrently with ITP.